hypervtechnics/AdvancedTrafficSim/README.md

 # Collaborators needed

 As you can imagine this is a lot of work to do.
 So we ask for your help.
 If you can program in C# or C++ you may help us develop such a huge project.
-Just write a private message to one of the collaborators.
+Just write a private message to hypervtechnics.
 It would be great if also some game developers (those who have this as main job) or other experienced people join us.